magnetsystems/message-samples-android/README.md

 ## Rich Messaging

 We created a simple Android chat app to demonstrate how rich content such as images, videos, and geographical location can be delivered and received using Magnet Message.
+Images and videos are uploaded to Amazon S3, and the URL to the file is delivered to the recipient.
 This app also demonstrates Facebook integration with Magnet Message.

 ## Features